 Stream operations can be performed sequentially or in parallel.
 One thing to keep in mind is that stream is not a data structure, it is just higher level abstraction.
 Streams do not store any data.

 Code shown above creates an infinite integer stream, and filters the odd ones.
 One might expect that when we execute this code, it will cause an infinite loop, eventually fill the whole memory and then crash.
-But since the streams are lazy and only evaluated when accessed, this code doesn’t cause any problem.
-But if we add a terminal operation like this:
+But since the streams are lazy and only evaluated when accessed, this works just fine.
+But, if we add a terminal operation like this:

 By the way, there are so many readily accessible intermediate operations you can use and I simply can’t explain them all, but let me explain the ones I used above.

 This was a simple & quick guide and there is much more to learn.
-I strongly suggest you to dig into it and learn creating streams from different data sources, parallel streams etc. Next time we’ll be looking at interface default methods.
+I strongly suggest you to dig into it and learn creating streams from different data sources, parallel streams etc. Next time I’ll be looking at interface default methods.
+Have a good day!